-Students will be expected to attend all morning registration periods when they have a lesson period 1 or if they have come into school to carry out private study.
+For the first three weeks, students in Year 12 will be expected to attend all morning registration periods Tuesday - Friday when they have a lesson period 1 or if they have come into school to carry out private study.

-The expectation is that students are in registration at 8.20am and the register will be closed at 8.30am after which time a student will be recorded as late.
+The expectation is that students are in registration at 8.17am and the register will be closed at 8.22am after which time a student will be recorded as late.